Tag: Anne Main

 The below Parliamentary question was asked by Anne Main on 2016-04-22.

-To ask the Secretary of State for Defence, how many infraction proceedings the EU has initiated against his Department in each of the last 10 years; what the reasons were for each such proceeding being undertaken; and what the outcome was of each such proceeding.
+To ask the Secretary of State for Energy and Climate Change, how many infraction proceedings the EU has initiated against her Department in each of the last 10 years; what the reasons were for each such proceeding being undertaken; and what the outcome was of each such proceeding.

-The information requested is available on the website of the European Commission where the infringement cases for each member state can be found.
+The information requested is publicly available on the website of the European Commission where the infringement cases for each member state can be found.
 This includes the infringement and the decision.
-These records go back to 2002 and can be found here.
+These records go back to 2002 (though my department was only created in 2008) and can be found here.

 http://ec.europa.eu/atwork/applying-eu-law/infringements-proceedings/infringement_decisions/?lang_code=en